VictooR505/BookShop/README.md

 # About:
 Simple web book shop application.
 It's a project which I'll develop.
-It allows you to add/delete/update books/authors/genres.
-I plan to extend it to more advanced functionalities like shopping cart.
-The project is built on MVC pattern.
+It allows you to manage bookstore.
+As a user you can add books to your cart and buy them.
+Project is built on MVC pattern.
 Tested with Postman.
 ## Technologies:
 * Java 11
 * Spring Boot (Spring Web, Spring Data)